erickhuang65/PortfolioWebsite/README.md

 * License

 **Introduction**
-This coding project is a space where I can highlight my skill sets and expertise, share my projects, and share more about my journey to becoming a full-stack developer.
+This coding project is a space to highlight my skill sets, projects, and expertise and share more about my journey to becoming a full-stack developer.

 **Features**
 * Design: The web application is designed for user to be able to access it across various devices.
 In pr1, the current phase of the web app, it is fully functional through a web browser.
 The web app will be fully functional for all screen sizes in pr2.